singhneeraj/drupal-payment/README.txt

 To get started, you need to create at least one payment method.
 In order to do that, you need to enable at least one module that provides payment method plugins.
-Any other module that works with Payment and requires payments to be made (also known as a context), such as a web shop, can then use this payment method automatically.
+Any other module that works with Payment and requires payments to be made, such as a web shop, can then use this payment method automatically.